 Attending your appointment

 When attending your appointment please use the entrance on the Lancaster Gate side of the building, next to the fountains.
-Please also wear a face covering if you can.

 Please make sure you arrive for your appointment on time; if you're more than five minutes late we won't be able to see you and you'll need to book a new appointment slot.

 If you've previously given notice and it's due to expire

 If you've previously given notice and this has expired because you had to reschedule your ceremony due to a government coronavirus lockdown, you'll need to book an appointment to give notice again.
 Call us on (01226) 773555 to see if a fee applies.

 If you chose to reschedule your ceremony due to coronavirus restrictions (eg limited guest numbers) and your notice has expired, you'll need to book an appointment to give notice again and pay the relevant fee.
 See our registration charges for details.

 All notices are venue specific, so irrespective of its expiry date if you change your mind on a venue you need to book an appointment to give notice again and pay the relevant fee.
 See our registration charges for details.